pranshum/departingflights/README.md

 The UI is a brower based single page application and can use Bearer Token authentication by utilising a authentication server which supports OIDC and OAuth 2 protocols e.g. IdentityServer, Azure B2C, Azure AD, Auth0, Okta etc.
 ```

 ### Flight Scheduling API
 Built using ASP.NET Core's api controllers, this web api application exposes the flight scheduling functionality to end users.

 One point to highlight here is that for `command` type operations, i.e. operations that mutate the state of a flight schedule or a flight, are not handled in an API controller.
 Instead, a `message` is published to Event Hubs for asynchronous processing.
-Given that the messages are consistently published to the same partitions (using partition keys), ordering can be guranteed.
+Given that the messages are consistently published to the same partitions (using partition keys), ordering can be guaranteed.
 Given that two users at the same time might be editing the same flight schedule, a race condition can be resolved using the last save wins type heuristic.
 This might not be desirable, but its an assumption being made here.

+For querying all flights, an endpoint accepting a date range can be exposed.
+The endpoint will return, all flights and flight schedules active within the date range which can be used by the front-end for visualisation.

-All controllers can be stateless and hence if required, multiple replicas of this application can be run in kubernetes and use a load balancer to distribute load equally among all replicas.
+All controllers can be stateless and hence if required, multiple replicas of this application can be run in Kubernetes and use a load balancer to distribute load equally among all replicas.

 ### Flight Scheduling Engine
 The flight scheduling engine is the business logic layer of the application.
 It is a distributed parallel data processing application built using Akka.Net and [utilises the actor programming model](https://en.wikipedia.org/wiki/Actor_model).